-Is there any way I can be involved in it without being the one pitching?
+Is there any way I can be involved without being the one pitching?

 Absolutely, all of these great game ideas need folks to help create it.
 Participants of all skill sets are encouraged to attend, join a team and help make a great game.

 How does pitching work?

 Participants pitch their idea to all the participants at the first meeting (Pitch Day) or by submitting their game idea online.
 All the pitches will then be reviewed by the entire group and people will be asked to vote on their favorites and top pitches will be selected and participants will join one of the projects during team building.

 How long is the program?